nail-e/mastodon-hub/README.md

-# mastodon-hub
+# Mastodon Hub
+---
-A landing page for users on multiple Mastodon instancess
+A landing page for users on multiple Mastodon instances